-Financial Highlights
+First Half 2008 Financial Highlights

-Our consolidated revenues were \$18.3 million during the three months ended March 31, 2008 ("2008"), which represented an increase of \$0.7 million, or 4.2%, over the comparable prior year period ("2007") due to the increase in revenue in our DIS segment.
-DIS revenue increased \$1.7 million, or 13.6%, primarily due to expanding our ultrasound imaging services.
-In the product business, revenue decreased \$0.9 million, or 17.3%, as economic factors contributed to a decline in the number of cameras sold from 19 cameras in the first quarter of 2007 to 11 cameras in the first quarter of 2008, and as average sales prices for our gamma cameras declined.
-The decline in our camera sales revenues was partially mitigated by a 15% first quarter 2008 increase in maintenance contract revenues compared to the first quarter of 2007.
-In addition, we experienced low product bookings in the first quarter 2008 compared to historical levels.
-Our consolidated net loss for the three months ended March 31, 2008 was \$1.4 million, compared to net income of \$0.1 million during the same period in 2007, primarily due to the lower gross profit achieved at both our DIS and product segments due to the combination of increased operating costs in our imaging segment and the negative impact on operating efficiencies from the decline in our manufacturing volumes.
+Our consolidated revenues were \$38.2 million during the six months ended June 30, 2008 ("2008"), which represented an increase of \$1.8 million, or 5.0%, over the comparable prior year period ("2007") due to the increase in revenue in our DIS segment.
+DIS revenue increased \$2.6 million, or 10.0%, primarily as a result of an increase in ultrasound imaging services revenue.
+In the product business, revenue decreased \$0.7 million, or 6.8%, as economic factors contributed to a decline in the number of cameras sold from 38 cameras in 2007 to 31 cameras in 2008.
+The decline in our camera sales revenues was partially mitigated by a 13.1% increase in maintenance contract revenues.
+Our consolidated net loss in 2008 was \$2.6 million, compared to net income of \$0.3 million during 2007, primarily due to the lower gross profit achieved at both our DIS and product segments.
+The decline in our gross profit was due to increased labor, depreciation and other servicing costs related to DIS and a decrease in production volumes due to the reduction in the number of cameras manufactured in our product segment.

 Our DIS business currently operates in 22 states and the District of Columbia.
-As of March 31, 2008, DIS operated 90 nuclear gamma cameras and 53 ultrasound imaging systems, compared to 82 nuclear gamma cameras as of March 31, 2007.
-We anticipate completing our initiative to upgrade our DIS gamma camera fleet.
-Since 2006, when we announced our plan, we have placed 68 multi-headed cameras into our DIS business.
-We are seeking to improve our overall profitability through more efficient utilization of our fleet of gamma cameras and ultrasound machines.
-We measure such efficiency by tracking system utilization, which is measured based on the percentage of days that our nuclear and ultrasound imaging machines are used to deliver services to customers out of the total number of days that they are available to deliver such services.
-The addition of ultrasound services contributed greatly to the improvement in our system utilization, which was 64% for the three months ended March 31, 2008, compared to 58% during the same period in 2007.

-We continue to obtain additional hub accreditation to respond to the reimbursement requirements of some third party payors.
-As of March 31, 2008, we had obtained accreditation from the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories for 28 of our 30 DIS hub locations requiring accreditation.
+As of June 30, 2008, DIS operated 102 nuclear gamma cameras and 62 ultrasound imaging systems, compared to 87 nuclear gamma cameras and 43 ultrasound imaging systems as of June 30, 2007.
+We believe we can improve our overall profitability by improving the utilization of our fleet of gamma cameras and ultrasound machines.
+We measure efficiency by tracking system utilization, which is measured based on the percentage of days that our nuclear and ultrasound imaging machines are used to deliver services to customers out of the total number of days that they are available to deliver such services.
+System utilization has remained unchanged at 60% for the six months ended June 30, 2008, we had obtained accreditation from the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories for 28 of our 32 DIS hub locations requiring accreditation.
 We are also in the process of submitting an application to obtain ultrasound imaging accreditation through the Intersocietal Commission for the Accreditation of Echocardiography Laboratories.